mnowlin/poli307/syllabus/syllabus-body.md

 ## Late Work Policy

 _Note this is only applicable to the policy brief assignments_.
 Late work is accepted; however, it will be penalized 10% each day (24 hr period) it is late, up to 3 days.
 After 3 days the assignment will not be accepted.
 For example, if an assignment is due Wednesday at 2:00 PM, it is late as of 2:01 PM and you lose 10%.
-After Thursday at 2:01 PM you lose another 10%, after Friday at 2:01 PM another 10%, and no work will be accepted after Saturday at 2:00 PM. _No late work will accepted 72 hrs after the assignment due date and time_.
+After Thursday at 2:01 PM you lose another 10%, after Friday at 2:01 PM another 10%, and no work will be accepted after Saturday at 2:00 PM. _No late work will be accepted 72 hrs after the assignment due date and time_.

 # Course Requirements and Grading